 Hepatitis B is a liver infection caused by the hep B virus.
-It’s the most common liver infection in the world, transmitted most commonly from mother to baby, or through exposure to the blood of someone with hep B (typically through unsterile medical procedures).
+It’s the most common liver infection in the world, usually passed on from mother to baby, or through exposure to the blood of someone with hep B (usually through unsterile medical procedures).

 Hep B can be very serious if undetected.
 Hep B can lead to liver cancer, cirrhosis (scarring of liver tissue), liver cancer or liver failure if it is left unmanaged or untreated.
-Luckily, hep B patients can live healthy lives if they are treated by a doctor.
+Luckily, people with hep B can live healthy lives if they are treated by a doctor.

 A big concern is that many people with hep B don’t know they have it.
-This is because the virus doesn’t show symptoms in most patients.
-These patients become ill, and go to the doctor or hospital not knowing they have hepatitis B until they receive the results of their blood test.
+This is because the virus doesn’t show symptoms in most people.
+These people become ill, and go to the doctor or hospital not knowing they have hep B until they receive the results of their blood test.

 If you would like to learn more about hep B, ask your doctor or call the Hepatitis Infoline (see below).